shoeffner/mthesis/src/gaze_library.md

 The `FaceLandmarks` step employs Dlib's +HoG classifier with a pre-trained model as explained in @sec:detecting-faces-and-eyes.
 The model path can be adjusted using the `model` attribute.
-By default it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during \Gaze{}'s build process.
+By default, it is `shape_predictor_68_face_landmarks.dat`, which is the model file downloaded during \Gaze{}'s build process.
 The path has to be specified relative to the model directory.